 There are many ways to boot a system after applying the operating voltage.
 The importance of a boot loader for the system's behaviour, but even more for the user's first impression of a system, is very often heavily underestimated.

-The boot loader not only has the purpose of initialising the hardware correctly and preparing the entire system for the start of the operating system.
-It is also, and this is often not recognised, an essential part of an update concept for the entire system.
+Not only has the boot loader the purpose of initializing the hardware correctly and preparing the entire system for the start of the operating system.
+It also is, and this is often not recognized, an essential part of an update concept for the entire system.
 In addition, the boot loader is supposed to take care of many other requirements.
 From the start-up screen to monitoring interfaces to ... whatever users can think of.
 And it is a core component when it comes to boot time.

 Today's embedded devices are complex in many ways.
 Complex in terms of their own capabilities, but also in terms of communication with their environments.
 And there are more and more requirements in the context of IoT (Industry 4.0).

 The topic of boot time is becoming increasingly important.
 Very often, this topic comes up when switching from a microcontroller to a newer SOC.
 Because then you realise that the new controller is significantly more powerful, but the boot time has deteriorated considerably (because an operating system is required).